Introduction to Workplace Laws

 Deprivation of Bonus

-You may not know that your employer is depriving of the bonus which you should get, if you work in an establishment with 20 or more employees.
+You may not know that your employer is depriving of the bonus which you should get if you work in an establishment with 20 or more employees.

 “Payment of Bonus Act 1965 says that the payment of bonus should be provided to persons employed in certain establishments on the basis of profits or on the basis of production or productivity.
 This Act is applicable to establishments employing 20 or more persons.
-The minimum bonus, which an employer is required to pay even if he suffers losses during the accounting year is 8.33% of the salary.”(Source: http://adapt.it/adapt-indice-a-z/wp-content/uploads/2014/09/Labour_Employment_Laws_India.pdf)
+The minimum bonus, which an employer must pay even if he suffers losses during the accounting year is 8.33% of the salary.”(Source: http://adapt.it/adapt-indice-a-z/wp-content/uploads/2014/09/Labour_Employment_Laws_India.pdf)

 Payment of Gratuity

-Gratuity in simple words is a part of the salary that the employee receives from his/her employer in gratitude for service rendered by the employee to the organization/company.
+Gratuity, in simple words, is a part of the salary that the employee receives from his/her employer in gratitude for service rendered by the employee to the organization/company.
 Gratuity is paid when an employee working in an organization completes 5 or more years of full-time service.

 “The Payment of Gratuity Act 1972 applies to establishments with 10 or more workers.
 Gratuity is payable to the employee if he or she resigns or retires.
-The Indian government mandates that this payment be at the rate of 15 days salary of the employee for each completed year of service subject to a maximum of 1000000.”
+The Indian government mandates that this payment be at the rate of 15 days salary of the employee for each complete year of service subject to a maximum of 1000000.”
 (Source: Wikipedia, Indian Labor laws)

 Payment of Compensation